huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 ---
 title: 💭 Journal Prompt
-slug: journal-prompt
 description: Thought-provoking quistions to inspire self-reflection.
 spreadsheetId: 1RI3C2N7-LaWG1pZC6xMVvS08OJJQp92qJhLaPSXNzQ0
+slug: journal-prompt
-lastModified: 2025-04-04
+lastModified: 2025-05-15
 ---

-## 🤔 On “Good Morning”
+## 🤔 On "Good Morning"

 * What would my greatest day look like today?
-What is today’s adventure going to be?
+What is today's adventure going to be?
 What is my side quest for today?
 * How do I want to feel at the end of the day?
 Joyful or frustrated?
 What do I need to do now, so that I can feel this way in the evening?

-## 🤔 On “Good Evening”
+## 🤔 On "Good Evening"

-* Am I putting myself in good positions and creating the conditions that are impossible to fail and guaranteed for success?
+* Am I putting myself in good positions and creating the conditions that are impossible to fail and guaranteed for success? [^1]
 * What excited me?
 What drained me of energy?
-Was my attention on loving or on who isn’t loving me?
+Was my attention on loving or on who isn't loving me?
 * Which moments were the most important?
 Which moments were the most memorable?
 What major realizations did I have?
 * What did I learn?
 What did I improve?
 What was my biggest win of the day?
-* What’s on the agenda for tomorrow?
+* What's on the agenda for tomorrow?
 How will I push the needle forward?
 * Am I a little wiser now than I were when I woke up?
 Am I getting better than yesterday?
 Did I beat Yesterday Me?

-## 🤔 On “Today”
+## 🤔 On "Today"

-* Are the results I’m expecting aligned with the actions I took today?
+* Are the results I'm expecting aligned with the actions I took today?
-* What am I certain of today that I’ll laugh at in 10 years?
+* What am I certain of today that I'll laugh at in 10 years?
 * Am I putting myself in the best position possible today, so that Future Me can play easy mode?
 * What was my definition of enoughness 5 years ago and how does it compare to my definition today?
 * What am I going to be celebrating one year from today?